-Dramatic calcite formations in Kilkenny are small but perfectly formed over the millennia includes a bat colony and even skeletons encrusted limestone.
+Dramatic calcite formations in Kilkenny are small but perfectly formed over the millennia.
+Dunmore Cave includes a bat colony and even skeletons encrusted in the limestone.

 Formed over 300 million years the Dunmore Cave contains some of the most dramatic calcite formations in Ireland and has been mentioned in annals throughout the centuries including as far back as the 9th-century Irish Triads.
 The annals also provide references to a Viking massacre that took place there in 928 AD.

 The Dunmore cave is a limestone cave and it's located at Ballyfoyle, County Kilkenny.
 The entrance is in the townland of Mohill, where a visitors and exhibition center has been established.
 Just 6.8 miles outside Kilkenny City the Dunmore Cave is comprised of a quarter of a mile of passages.
 At its deepest point, the cave is 150 feet below the ground.

 While the Dunmore Cave is smaller than many other cave complexes in Ireland, it is the wonder of the cave's calcite formations, its scientific noteworthiness, and connections to history that make it fascinating.